bridgetb98/Alios-Reawakened/Z Core/Z100 Inbox/Deft Explorer.md

+# Deft Explorer

+This 1st-level feat
-This 1st-level feature replaces the Natural Explorer feature.
+re replaces the Natural Explorer feature.
 You gain no benefit from the replaced feature and don't qualify for anything in the game that requires it.

 You are an unsurpassed explorer and survivor, both in the wilderness and in dealing with others on your travels.
 You gain the Canny benefit below, and you gain an additional benefit when you reach 6th level and 10th level in this class.